AlexEe/Tweetomatic/README.md

     8. Feed bot with created tweet and time depending on current date
     9. Put this information into a tweet
     10. Write a twitter bot that is fed with the created tweet
-    11. Determine curent date and compare with date of event
+    11. Determine curent date and compare with date of event:chronjob
     12. Time the tweet depending on current date
     13. Where do you host it: Heroku scheduler/ stackcp